MetaMask/vite-react-ts-eip-6963/README.md

+To run this repo:

+1. ensure you have one or more wallet extensions installed in your browser
+2. Run `npm install`
+3. Run `npm run build` (if you make any changes or would like to ensure there are no build errors)
+4. Run `npm run dev` to run the app locally

 # A Guide to EIP-6963 for Developers

 This article will fast track your understanding of EIP-6963, answer questions about how to implement, and provide example code for those who'd like to skip the chit chat.